janniklinde/devcon/README.md

 - `workdir` – Alternative container working directory (defaults to `/workspace`).
 - `shareHome` – Override the CLI default for sharing the host home directory (default is `false`).
 - `homeReadOnly` – When `true`, the home directory mount is forced read-only; pair with `writablePaths` to selectively re-enable write access to specific paths.
-- `writablePaths` – Array of paths (absolute or `~/`-prefixed) that should remain mounted read/write even if the home directory is not mounted.
-The paths live under your host home directory; missing directories are created automatically.
+- `writablePaths` – Array of directories (absolute or `~/`-prefixed) that should remain mounted read/write even if the home directory is not mounted.
+The directories must live under your host home directory; missing directories are created automatically.

 Environment toggles: